Electrolysis & Corrosion

 Corrosion

-Corrosion is the result of an electrons movement (electric current flow), natural or impressed, between an anode (more electo-negative potential metal, i.e. your zinc anodes) and a cathode (less electro-negative, or, more electro-positive potential metal, i.e. your aluminium Sail-drive), conductively linked and immersed in the same electrolyte (i.e. sea water).
+Corrosion is the result of an electrons movement (generating an electric current of opposite flow), natural or accidental, between an anode (of a given potential metal, i.e. your zinc anodes) and a cathode (less electro-negative, or, more electro-positive potential metal, i.e. your aluminium sail-drive's leg), conductively linked and immersed in the same electrolyte (i.e. sea water).
 There are loss of material at the anode and protection at the cathode, hence the term "cathodic protection".

 Galvanic vs electrolytic